lusl007/exploratory-data-analysis---customer-loans-in-finance929/README.md

 # File Structure of the Project
-- credentials.yaml - contains database credentials to connect to the database with web services
+- credentials.yaml - contains database credentials
-- db_utils.py - contains classes to
+- db_utils.py - contains classes to to connect to the database with web services
-- data_transform.py -
+- data_transform.py - contains classes to get information about the dataset, transform the dataframe and plot graphs
-- EDA_Analysis.ipynb -
+- EDA_Analysis.ipynb - full analysis of the loans payment including visualisations

 # Data Dictionary